Privacy Policy

 - Personal information (name, email, address, phone number)

-- Browsing history or URLs you visit
+- Browsing history or a record of URLs you visit

 - Cookies, authentication tokens, or session data

-- Keystrokes or form inputs
+- Keystrokes, passwords, or form inputs

-- IP addresses or geolocation data
+- IP addresses or real geolocation data

 - Device identifiers or fingerprints